LunarTides/Hearthstone.js/cards/Examples/README.md

 You can give yourself any of these cards by having debug mode enabled (`config/general.json`), and typing `/give The Card's Name`.

-Every stage has a big example card at the end, called `combined.js`.
+Every stage has a big example card at the end, called `combined.ts`.
 This will show you every concept you learned in that stage, so look at that last.

 In all stages, there is a README.md file.
 This shows you the order to look at the cards in.
 This is important since the card files won't explain a concept if it has already been explained in a card before it.